digital-analysis-co/digital-analysis-co/docs/blog/posts/share_events_google_analytics_google_ads.md

 Following this drill down will lead to a screen showing events that are available to share from GA4.

-Sharing an event rather than duplicating tracking across two systems helps by ensuring there's a single source.
+Sharing an event rather than duplicating tracking across two systems helps by ensuring there's a single source of event data.

-However with this approach note that the new goal event won't show up in Google Ads as quickly as with a regular pixel since Google Analytics data usually has a 1-2 day lag.
+However with this approach note that the new goal event won't show up in Google Ads as quickly as with a regular Google Tag Manager tag since Google Analytics data usually has a 1-2 day lag.
 On top of that, importing an event from Analytics to Ads will not make use of conversion windows.

 ## Adding a Google Ads GTAG ID as a Destination to the Google Tag